NoteDance/Note/README.md

 # Introduction:
-Note is a system for deep learning and reinforcement learning.It makes it easy to create and train neural network.Note supports TensorFlow and PyTorch platform.It can speed up neural network training by multiprocessing.
+Note is a system for deep learning and reinforcement learning, supporting TensorFlow and PyTorch platforms.
+Note makes the building and training of neural networks easy.
+Note allows you to easily implement parallel training with the multiprocessing module and speed up the training of neural networks.

 # Installation: